NHS Scotland: Special health boards

 NHS Health Scotland, Health Protection Scotland and Information Services Division were succeeded by Public Health Scotland in April 2020.
 This new agency is a collaborative approach by both the Scottish Government and COSLA as a result of the Public Health Reform Programme.

+NHS Education for Scotland and NHS National Services Scotland were succeeded by Public Services Delivery Scotland on 1 April 2026 in an effort to "reduce duplication, scale what works, giving frontline teams more time with patients".

 Links with the NHS in England

 The NHS in Scotland does have some services provided by the NHS in England – such as NHS Business Services Authority, which processes the payment of dental, optical and pharmacy vouchers and negotiates with pharmaceutical suppliers to negotiate prices per-item down.
 The costs for the medicines consumed is borne by the health board that patient's GP surgery is based in.
 Some very complex, low volume, highly-specialist hospital services are also provided by NHS trusts in England, such as the Hospital for Tropical Diseases in London.
 These trusts also treat patients from healthcare systems outside the UK.

 Representative bodies

 The Mental Welfare Commission for Scotland is an independent statutory body which protects people with a psychological disorder who are not able to look after their own interests.
 It is funded through the Scottish Government Health & Social Care Directorate, and follows the same financial framework as the NHS in Scotland.

 The Scottish Health Council took over from local Health Councils on 31 March 2005.